 The energetic Golden Dox needs a nutrient-dense diet designed for its weight, age, and activity level.
 Due to his long back and the potential for joint problems, it is essential that he does not become overweight.
 Choose a dog food that has high levels of protein by feeding two to three small meals a day.

 While a Dachshund Golden Retriever Mix has many endearing qualities, it's hard to recommend them as a pet.
-The reason for this is that they have the potential for several health issues, especially with the elongated body inherited from the Dachshund.
+Tis is because they have the potential for several health issues, especially with the elongated body inherited from the Dachshund.